 When to plant: The best time to plant a smoketree is in late spring, when the chance of a late frost has passed.

-Following this guide will give you the best chance of success at planting a smoketree:
+Following our in-depth guide below, which will give you the best chance of success at planting a smoketree:

 Next, unwrap the tree’s root ball and remove any string or wire.
 Unwind any roots that have encircled the ball, and loosen the mass.
 Place the tree upright in the center of the hole and half fill it with the earth and compost mix.
 Water lightly to settle the soil around the roots then fill the hole the rest of the way and tamp it down gently.